cjbatin/Swift-Bowling-Game-Kata-Starter/Readme.md

 ## Tasks

 1. A player rolls 20 times and knock nothing, the expected score would be zero.
-2. A player rolls 20 balls and knock 2 pins each rolling, the expected score would be 40.
+2. A player rolls 20 times and knock 2 pins each rolling, the expected score would be 40.
 3. A player rolls a Spare in the second frame.
 Calculate the score after the 3rd frame.
 4. A player gets a strike in frame 4.
-Calculate the score after the 3rd frame.
+Calculate the score after the 5th frame.
 5. A player gets a perfect game.
 6. A player has a normal game.